GlobalNamesArchitecture/GlobalNamesArchitecture.github.io/_docs/glossary.md

 ---
 layout: docs
 title: Glossary
-date: 2015-08-28 18:38:23
+date: 2015-09-23 08:00:46
+author: djpmapleferryman
 permalink: /docs/glossary/
 ---
-**Requests and feedback are appreciated**.

-Terms in bold indicate that a term is being used as a name-string
+> Requests and feedback are appreciated.
+Terms in **bold** indicate that a term is being used as a name-string

 #### Ambiregnal